myoneflag/design-engineering/CONTRIBUTING.md

   Details in comments in Jira, comments to MRs, details of how it looks and how it works.
 Read the Jira card, address all comments adfded to the card and MRs.

 ## Deployment
-* If you want your changes deployed, merge your branch to `test`, and it will be automatically deployed to `app-test`.
+* If you want your changes deployed, merge your branchmanually  to `app-test`, and it will be automatically deployed to environment `app-test`.
-* DO NOT merge back from **test** into your branch.
-  Changes in `test` might not make it in `master`.
-If other MRs have been merged, update from `master`.

 * If your work has to be on a different environment because it's risky or it will take long, create a new branch called `app-NAME`, merge your `DEV-NNN` branch to `APP-NAME`, and it will be automatically deployed to `app-NAME.h2xtesting.com`. e.g. `app-revit`, `app-infra`, `app-super`, etc. NAME has to be single word no special chars all lowercase.